MatejBursik/LCD_lesson/README.md

 Check your wiring.
 Are the wires connected to the correct pins?
 Are the wires plugged in properly?

 Check the brightness of the LCD.
-You might need it to be brighter.
+You might need to adjust the value of it.

 Have you downloaded all necessary dependencies? (spidev, wiringpi)​